 Land Battle Decisive Munitions (LBDM)

 Modelled after its parent project above, the LBDM project creates a multinational framework for acquiring munitions for land domain.
-It currently gathers 20 Allies and three partner countries – Belgium, Croatia, the Czech Republic, Denmark, Estonia, France, Germany, Italy, Latvia, Lithuania, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, the United Kingdom, Austria, Finland and Sweden - making it the largest of the High Visibility Projects.
+It currently gathers 20 Allies and three partner countries – Belgium, Croatia, the Czech Republic, Denmark, Estonia, France, Germany, Italy, Latvia, Lithuania, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, the United Kingdom, as well as Austria, Finland and Sweden – making it the largest of the High Visibility Projects.
 It will increase the Alliance’s ability to share munitions and work more smoothly in the field.
 Over time, this initiative will help troops increase their interoperability and effectiveness, harmonise munitions inventories and enable participants to operate seamlessly and effectively together.

 Maritime Battle Decisive Munitions (MBDM)

 NATO Allies Belgium, France, Italy, the Netherlands, Poland, Portugal, Spain, and partner country Finland agreed to combine munitions purchases in the maritime domain, including surface-to-air and surface-to-surface missiles, torpedoes and gun shells.
 The potential establishment of common warehousing solutions could lower costs even further.
 This effort presents an important first step towards creating European stockpiles of high-quality maritime munitions that meet the Alliance’s evolving needs.

 Allies are constantly exploring new multinational initiatives to develop the key capabilities the Alliance needs when facing today’s security challenges.